 - Eligible recipients: Domestic manufacturers.
 Direct eligibility for tax exempt organizations, states, political subdivisions, Tennessee Valley Authority, Tribal governments, Alaska Native Corporations, and rural electricity coops. - Tax credit amount: Varies based on component; see pp.156-157 of IRA text for details. - Restrictions: Cannot receive the 45X credit for components produced at a facility for which a credit is claimed under 48C. - Period of availability: Critical mineral credit starts in 2023.
-All other components, full credit is available in 2023-2029 and phases down over 2030-2032. - For more information: For the latest updates from the IRS, visit HERE.
+All other components, full credit is available in 2023-2029 and phases down over 2030-2032. - For more information: - For the latest updates from the IRS, visit HERE. - IRS Information on elective pay (also known as direct pay) and transferability HERE. - Elective Pay Overview HERE. - Elective Pay Information for Tax-Exempt Organizations HERE.